linyudoa/rl-wds/notes.md

 6. Compare head, energy efficiency of history and validate data

 Problems:
-    Need to figure out how to use wdm model on epanet done Figure out what does tank/reservoir pattern mean done
+    Need to figure out how to use wdm model on epanet **done** Figure out what does tank/reservoir pattern mean **done**

-need to replay complete scene by emitting details of temporal simulation
+need to replay complete scene by emitting details of temporal simulation **done**

-1. replay and emit data like tank level of snapshots
+1. replay and emit data like tank level of snapshots **done**
-2. apply tank level while applying snapshots
+2. apply tank level while applying snapshots **done**

-also need to use hiscorical water demand porpotion to init randomized demands
+also need to use hiscorical water demand porpotion to init randomized demands **todo**

+todo from 11.21:
+1. Modify reward logic to mimic QD eval planning
+2. Figure out how to calc pump energy consumption
+3. Train and validate, mainly focus on energy eff
+4. Visualize Ops by saving them, add logic to plot